Faculty & Staff Guide for Responding to Distressed/ Disruptive Students

 It is beneficial to clarify expectations about classroom behavior openly and at the beginning of a course/semester.
 It is fundamental that the course syllabi reflect the guidelines for behavior in your class, and equally essential that the instructor enforce these standards in a fair and consistent manner.

-College Policy on Expectations for Classroom Student Behavior
+University Policy on Expectations for Classroom Student Behavior

 Students are expected to treat each other and the instructor or person in charge with common courtesy, decency and respect.
 They will refrain from behaviors that interfere with the teaching/learning process.
 All behaviors that, in the judgment of the instructor, interfere with the teaching/learning process will be considered disruptive.
 Students will recognize that the instructor of the course is the leader of the class and is in charge of instruction.
 Students must respect the instructor’s authority to lead and to direct the classroom activities.
 Attempts to dispute the instructor’s authority to lead will be considered disruptive.